Achieving DNA Labeling Capacity with Minimum Labels through Extremal de Bruijn Subgraphs: Definitions and Preliminaries

 We call graphs in $\Gamma(q,\dbdim)$ that have $\gamma(q,\dbdim)$ edges \emph{optimal} subgraphs of $\mB_{q,\dbdim}$. \end{problem}

 An immediate consequence of Theorem~\ref{thm:dunno} is the following. \begin{corollary} We have $s(q,{\dbdim}+1)=q^{\dbdim+1}-\gamma(q,\dbdim)$. \end{corollary}

-Due to Corollary~\ref{cor:relation}, it is enough to study the value of~$\gamma(q,\dbdim)$ when solving Problem~\ref{prob:motivation} for labels of length $\lablen=\dbdim+1$ (and clearly Problem~\ref{prob:1}), which will be the focus of the rest of the paper.
+Due to Corollary~\ref{cor:relation}, it is enough to study the value of~$\gamma(q,\dbdim)$ when attempting to solve Problem~\ref{prob:motivation} (and Problem~\ref{prob:gamma}) for labels of length $\lablen=\dbdim+1$, which will be the focus of the rest of the paper.

-The value of $\gamma(q,1)$ was fully solved in~\cite{zhan2012Extremal}, and it concerns the complete graph of $q$ vertices.
-For example, it holds that $\gamma(4,1) = 6$ and a corresponding graph using the DNA alphabet is visualized in Fig.~\ref{fig:s41}. \begin{theorem}[\textnormal{see~\cite[Theorem 1]{zhan2012Extremal}}] We have
+The problem of finding the value of $\gamma(q,1)$ was fully solved in~\cite{zhan2012Extremal}, and it concerns the complete graph of $q$ vertices.
+For example, it holds that $\gamma(4,1) = 6$ and a corresponding graph using the DNA alphabet is visualized in Fig.~\ref{fig:s41}. \begin{theorem}[\textnormal{see~\cite[Theorem 1]{zhan2012Extremal}}] The following holds:

 \end{theorem}

 The approach of~\cite{zhan2012Extremal} relies on the following lemma.

 \begin{lemma} Let $\mG$ be a graph on $n$ vertices, and let $\bm{A}$ be its adjacency matrix.
 For any $i, j \in [n]$, and for any positive integer $k$ the entry in position $(i,j)$ of $\bm{A}^k$ equals the number of walks in $\mG$ starting at vertex $i$ and ending at vertex $j$.
 Further,~$\mG$ is a path unique graph if and only if for any positive integer~$k$, the entries of $\bm{A}^k$ are in $\{0,1\}$. \end{lemma}